-Variations: arms up (like picture above) arms to the sides arms on the hips arms in "prayer position" point or flex foot
+Variations:

+- arms straight up over head

+- arms to the sides

+- arms on the hips

+- arms in "prayer position"

+- point or flex foot

 Eagle pose: Wrap your arms around each other, and also wrap your legs around each other.
 Does this make it easier or harder to balance?